taniwha/TalisarParts/GameData/TalisarParts/Readme.txt

 * ialdabaoth for creating Modular Fuel Systems.
 * NathanKell, swamp_ig and Chestburster for maintaining Modular Fuel Systems Continued.
 * taniwha for maintaining Modular Fuel Tanks.
+* Olympic1 for updating this for KSP 1.2 and 1.3.

 License:
 This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.